Oil Painting for Beginners - Everything You Need to Know to Get Started

 When it comes to oil painting for beginners, you can start with a basic color palette consisting of red, yellow, and blue (the primary colors), white, and black.

-Some artists will also suggest including a “warm red” and a “cool red,” a “warm blue” and a “cool blue,” and so on, in order to enhance a sense of distance or dimension in their word (learn more about using “color temperature” in painting here).
+Some artists will suggest including a “warm red” and a “cool red,” a “warm blue” and a “cool blue" to enhance a sense of distance or dimension in their work (learn more about using “color temperature” in painting here).
 There are countless choices.

 With that said, I’ve created a list of lightfast (Level I, which is the highest rating) and durable paints, which you can access and download as a PDF here.